-React Native framework is developed by Facebook for developing cross platform native apps.
-React-Native uses the same UI building blocks as in Android and iOS apps development, the apps built in React Native is completely different from Native apps (iOS using objective C, Swift, Android using Java).
+React Native framework is developed by Facebook for developing cross-platform apps.
+React-Native uses the same UI building blocks as in Android and iOS apps development, the apps built from this cross-platform framework are completely different from native apps.

 Some of the features of the React Native framework are:

 - Components can be reused on both iOS and Android.

 - It’s easy to learn React Native and the code can be easily understood and modified by all developers.